 - Lady and the Tramp: The pair of Siamese cats who wreak havoc in Lady's life are drawn in a very stereotypically Asian fashion.
 (A similarly drawn character also shows up in The Aristocats.)

-- Peter Pan: Disney's classic tale of the boy who doesn't want to grow up is full of Native American stereotypes, from use of the word "Injun" to the song "What Makes the Red Man Red."
+- Peter Pan: Disney's classic tale of the boy who doesn't want to grow up is full of Native American stereotypes, from the use of the word "Injun" to the song "What Makes the Red Man Red."

 - Short Circuit: An East Indian scientist's stereotypical speech and struggles with the English language provide much of the movie's humor — and he's played by a white actor (Fisher Stevens).